-No lactation studies have been conducted with diclofenac sodium and misoprostol; however, limited published literature reports that diclofenac and the active metabolite of misoprostol are present in breast milk [see Clinical Pharmacology (12.3)].
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for diclofenac sodium and misoprostol and any potential adverse effects on the breastfed infant from the diclofenac sodium and misoprostol or from the underlying maternal condition.
+No lactation studies have been conducted with diclofenac sodium and misoprostol delayed-release tablets; however, limited published literature reports that diclofenac and the active metabolite of misoprostol are present in breast milk [see Clinical Pharmacology (12.3)].
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for diclofenac sodium and misoprostol delayed-release tablets and any potential adverse effects on the breastfed infant from the diclofenac sodium and misoprostol delayed-release tablets or from the underlying maternal condition.